 (3) The Commissioner is liable for his or her own costs in relation to a reference under section 78 but otherwise is not liable for any costs in respect of his or her decisions or review proceedings.

-90. Court to ensure non-disclosure of certain matter
+90. Exempt matter etc., Court to ensure non-disclosure of

 (1) In hearing and determining review proceedings the Court has to avoid the disclosure of —